 The Plans are available to eligible employees of the Company and certain subsidiary locations that have adopted the Plans.
-The Niles Bargaining Plan is only available to hourly employees of RMI Titanium Co, LLC covered by collective bargaining agreements that provide this benefit.
 Employees are immediately eligible for plan participation.
 Participants are fully vested in the value of their contributions plus actual earnings thereon at all times.
-Except for the participants in the Niles Bargaining Plan, a participant is immediately vested in company contributions, which are therefore nonforfeitable.
+Except as noted below, a participant is immediately vested in company contributions, which are therefore nonforfeitable.

-For the Niles Bargaining Plan, employer contributions and the earnings on those contributions vest incrementally: 33% after one year of service, 67% after two years and 100% vested after three years of service.
+For hourly, collectively bargained employees of RMI Titanium Co.
+LLC ("RMI participants"), employer contributions and the earnings on those contributions vest incrementally: 33% after one year of service, 67% after two years and 100% vested after three years of service.
 Amounts that are not vested upon termination of employment are forfeited and will be used to reduce plan expenses or future company contributions.
-Total forfeitures that reduced employer contributions and plan expenses in 2021 are \$32,915.
+Total forfeitures that reduced employer contributions and plan expenses in 2022 are \$1,546.